emer/emergent/README.md

 # TODO

-Last updated: 5/13/2019
+Last updated: 5/14/2019

 This list is not strictly in order, but roughly so..

 - [x] save / load params including save as code — key
-    - [ ] json done -- save as code still needed -- methods all on params objs so no need for others.
+    - [ ] save as code still needed -- key code is in there but needs string output.
-    - [ ] add higher-order params levels to ra25 to test and illustrate use.
+    - [ ] add higher-order params levels to ra25 to test and illustrate use. include "Sim.MaxEpcs" as example of different categories of params, and how to use those -- and diff sets like "AllDefault" and "StdOutputInhib" etc to illustrate use of different param sets.
-    - [ ] network / layer NonDefaultParams() method that returns all the non-default params in the network can use this as way of adding params to param sets.  not sure how to automate that process, given flexibility of styling.
+    - [x] network / layer NonDefaultParams() method that returns all the non-default params in the network can use this as way of adding params to param sets.  not sure how to automate that process, given flexibility of styling.
+    - [ ] above needs a string output viewer that supports copy / paste -- I guess this is a non-interactive textview..

 - [ ] events for 3D and ability to select units.